 The aim of the conference was to showcase Human Right abuses in Kashmir and discuss its future.
 In addition, how to protect the ethnic, religious and linguistic groups within Kashmir.

 The Pakistani administered area of Azad Kasmir is an empirical example of where such abuse can be witnessed.
 Indigenous people being discriminated by the state on the basis of their ethnicity.
 Pakistan has consistently destroyed their culture, language, agriculture and productivity.
 Books written by local writers have also been confiscated by the intelligence agencies of Pakistan.
 The aim being to deprive the younger generation of knowledge of their history and traditions.

-Mr Paul Brothwood, foreign policy adviser (AETC Ltd) attended the event that took place at the 41st session of the UN’s Human Right Council (in Geneva on 8/7//19).
+Mr Paul Brothwood, foreign policy adviser attended the event that took place at the 41st session of the UN’s Human Right Council (in Geneva on 8/7/19).
 He highlighted the reasons why it’s so important for the international community to get behind the tortured people of Kashmir.
-Mr Brothwood said, “global powers such as the US, China and Western Europe must get involved because of the on going problem of Kashmir being used to breed terrorists and export them globally…India and Pakistan have a responsibility to foster better Human Rights in the region”.
+Paul Brothwood said, “global powers such as the US, China and Western Europe must get involved because of the on going problem of Kashmir being used to breed terrorists and export them globally…India and Pakistan have a responsibility to foster better Human Rights in the region”.
 This, he argued is why it is vital the international community challenges the illegal annexation of Kashmir by foreign powers.

 During his speech he made a plea that the local people must be free to cross internal borders, free from terrorism and political kidnappings.